zhuhanming/coding-questions-telegram-bot/README.md

 `/week`: To see a summary of the questions that you have completed this week.
 Note that repeated questions can appear, if you chose to reattempt the same question.

+`/last_week`: To see a summary of the questions that you have completed last week.

 `/month`: To see a summary of the questions that you have completed this month.

 `/all`: To see a summary of all questions that you have completed (and registered with the bot).